 2.321 Mottling ― The picking out of highlights and other markings in the operation of graining in imitation of wood or other materials by a supplementary process of glazing.

-2.322 Mucilage ― See ‘break’.
+2.322 Mucilage ― See ‘break’

 2.323 Mud Cracking – A paint defect characterized by deep, irregular cracks in the paint film, resembling dried mud cracks as a result of applying an excessively thick coat of paint.

-2.324 Natural Pigments ― See ‘earth colours’.
+2.324 Natural Pigments ― See ‘earth colours’

-2.325 Natural Resin ― See resin, natural.
+2.325 Natural Resin ― See ‘resin, natural’

-2.326 Nibs ― Small pieces of foreign material, pieces of skin, coagulated mediums, etc., which project above the surface of an applied film, usually a varnish ( see also ‘bitty’ ).
+2.326 Nibs ― Small pieces of foreign material, pieces of skin, coagulated mediums, etc., which project above the surface of an applied film, usually a varnish ( see ‘bitty’ ).

 2.327 Non-drying Oil ― An oil which undergoes little or no oxidation when exposed to air and therefore has no film forming properties.